USPS Under Fire After Westchester Mail Dumped In The Woods

 George Latimer says it’s a big issue.

-“It begins with the fact of a management problem in the US postal service,” the Westchester County executive explained.
+“It begins with the fact of a management problem in the U.S. Postal Service,” the Westchester County executive explained.

 Larchmont and other communities have seen major problems with timely delivery.